grpc/proposal/A120-postquantum-cryptography.md

 X25519-MLKEM768 is a hybrid algorithm.
 Specifically, it combines the classical X25519 cipher and the post-quantum MLKEM768 cipher.
 Think of the two ciphers as two separate "locks" on the data - an adversary has to break both locks individually to capture the data.
 We have decades of confidence in classical cryptography protecting against normal computing, so we keep that and add post-quantum protections on top.
 In this way, gRPC traffic is still protected against potentially unknown classical attacks against the post-quantum MLKEM768 cipher.
 This choice is consistent with what the rest of the industry is doing (e.g. across the broader TLS ecosystem and the Web).

-As to why we select the X25519-MLKEM768 combination specifically, simply put, it is ready, whereas the CNSA 2.0 recommendation (X25519-MLKEM1024) is not available in any TLS libraries at present.
-We plan to add support for X25519-MLKEM1024 when it is available.
+As to why we select the X25519-MLKEM768 combination specifically, simply put, it is ready, whereas alternatives (like X25519-MLKEM1024 or MLKEM1024) are not yet widely available in TLS libraries at present.
+We plan to add support for these as they become available, and in many cases they will become the new defaults of the crypto libraries.

 ### C++ Performance Comparison